Incubation: Time Is Running Out: Release

+The game's expansion pack, The Wilderness Missions, was released on April 24, 1998.
+A direct sequel revolving around Sergeant Bratt's attempts to escape the planet before he and his marines are overrun, it adds a long, challenging single-player campaign, with missions that are far more difficult and open-ended than those in the base game.
+It also includes new weapons and enemies, extra multiplayer features, and a map editor.

 Reception

 In the United States, the game sold only 4,805 copies during 1997.
 Critical reception of Incubation was mostly positive.
 PC Gamer awarded it the title of the Best Turn-Based Strategy Game of 1997.
 Others felt the game made some steps in the right direction but lacked the depth and challenge needed for a great strategy game.
 Writing for GameSpot, Greg Kasavin noted that "most weapons at your disposal carry limited ammunition and can overheat rather quickly, forcing you to fire only when you must".
 Niko Nirvi of Pelit, who initially considered Incubation a botched squad-based strategy game, came to think of it as a sort of puzzle game and was very taken with it.
 GamePro praised the originality, storyline, interface, and many cerebral challenges.
 They concluded, "Best of all, the game is both challenging and fun, proving that real-time strategy isn't always best.
 Incubation definitely ranks as a winner."

+The Wilderness Missions was also generally well-received by critics.
+Kasavin rated it 8/10 points, stating that it "brings back all the strong features of the original and fixes many of its shortcomings", and that it would please fans of the original who did not think it reached its full potential.
+He praised the more difficult missions and high-color 3D graphics.
+The French Backstab Magazine also rated the game 8/10.